Sand Volleyball Guidelines

 - Games will consist of 2 teams, 4 players per team.

-- Co-rec teams must have 2 women on the court at all times.
+- Mixed-rec teams may have no more than 2 men on the court at all times.

 - All participants should wear proper recreational attire.
 This includes t-shirts, gym shorts, wind or sweat pants, and socks (optional).